Troubleshooting Video Conferencing (Telehealth) Appointments

 Sometimes technology doesn’t like to play nice.
 Here are some helpful suggestions to try if you’re having trouble with your video session.

 Make sure to use the best browser

-For the best experienced, we recommend conferencing on a computer or laptop using Chrome, Firefox or Edge.
+For the best experienced, we recommend conferencing on a computer or laptop using Firefox or Chrome.

 If you’re on an Android mobile device (Samsung, Pixel, HTC, Tablet, etc.) or iOS device (iPhone, iPad) you will need the Click4Time Video Conferencing app which are available on the Google Play Store and Apple Store.